iagox86/dnscat2/README.md

 Welcome to dnscat2, a DNS tunnel that WON'T make you sick and kill you!

-This tool is designed to create a command-and-control (C&C) channel over the DNS protocol, which is an effective tunnel out of almost every network.
+This tool is designed to create an encrypted command-and-control (C&C) channel over the DNS protocol, which is an effective tunnel out of almost every network.

 This README file should contain everything you need to get up and running!
 If you're interested in digging deeper into the protocol, how